whoisdsmith/BOOKMRKS-MTHRFCKR-II/BMMF/MTHRFCKR.md

 ---

-### MF-Text Tools Software
+#### MF-Text Tools Software

 [Textbrowser](http://www.alternate-tools.com/pages/c_textbrowser.php?lang=ENG) - This program makes it easy to browse through text-files and also allows you to edit them (HTML and XML-files, too).
-A syntax highlighting for several programming languages/file-types is available and may be configured for different file-extensio...
+A syntax highlighting for several programming languages/file-types is available and may be configured for different file-extensio…

 2023-04-21T13:57:59.000Z